sigmorphon/2023InflectionST/README.md

-## Part 3: Models of Acquisition of Inflectional Noun Moprhology in Polish, Estonian, and Finnish
+## Part 3: Models of Acquisition of Inflectional Noun Morphology in Polish, Estonian, and Finnish

 ### Task Description
 We propose a cross-linguistic modelling of child language acquisition to mediate between the theories of the acquisition of inflectional morphology.
 This will also allow for a more fine-grained analysis of generalizations made by contemporary connectionist models.